l0uisgrange/spice/SECURITY.md

 ## Reporting a vulnerability

-To report a vulnerability, please open a new [security report](https://github.com/l0uisgrange/spice/security/advisories/new).
-Security issues are treated with high priority, as everyone is at risk.
+To report a vulnerability :warning:, please open a new [security report](https://github.com/l0uisgrange/spice/security/advisories/new).
+Security issues are treated with high priority :exclamation:, as everyone is at risk.